gupta-divy/gupta-divy.github.io/_posts/2024-12-31-ScrewTheory.md

 tags:
   - Controls, Modeling, Robot
 ---

-# Screw Theory Notes

-## Overview
 Screw theory is a mathematical framework to analyze and describe rigid body motion in 3D space.
-It elegantly combines linear and rotational motion observed in a physical screw to represent rigid body motion.
+It elegantly connects the combined linear and rotational motion observed in a physical screw to rigid body motion.
+In addition, it gives better physical understanding of singularities compared to DH parametrization where the maths do not perfectly translate to geometric interpretation.
+In Screw theory, in case of singularities Screw Axis aligns or coincides with each other thus loosing a DOF.

----

 ## Key Concepts